 These connections, albeit suggestive, do not offer definitive evidence that news regarding Vanilla pollination had indeed reached Réunion island from abroad.
-Hard proof came when a letter by Mr. Perrottet [76] written on the 30th April was published in the Moniteur officiel of Pondichéry on the 4th May 1860.
+Hard proof came when a letter by Mr. Perrottet [76] written on the 30th of April was published in the Moniteur officiel of Pondichéry on the 4th of May 1860.
 It reads: “As for the fertilization of vanilla, I had spoken about it to several people on my last trip to the colony towards the end of 1839, in particular to MM.
 Pattu de Rosemont [sic], Beau-Mont [sic], l’Épervanche [sic], Méusière, distinguished botanist, etc., etc. I indicated the method followed by Mr. Neuman [sic], in the hothouses of the History Museum natural in Paris.
 These gentlemen may perhaps remember it.
-Besides, the method is simple and within everyone’s reach, it is enough to know how to distinguish the organs of generation, recognize the stamen, male organ, capped, and the labellum, female organ, which is welded to the gynostema or support of the anther; but it was necessary to put it into practice; and the one who first operated it on a large scale, must have the merit, if not of its discovery, at least of its practical use *” In other words, not only does Perrottet claim it is he who personally brought news of Neumann’s artificial pollination of Vanilla to Réunion in 1839, but he specifically brought this information directly to Patu de Rosemond, Bellier-Beaumont and Mézières Lépervanche.
+Besides, the method is simple and within everyone’s reach, it is enough to know how to distinguish the organs of generation, recognize the stamen, male organ, capped, and the labellum, female organ, which is welded to the gynostema or support of the anther; but it was necessary to put it into practice; and the one who first operated it on a large scale, must have the merit, if not of its discovery, at least of its practical use *”.
+In other words, not only does Perrottet claim it is he who personally brought news of Neumann’s artificial pollination of Vanilla to Réunion in 1839, but he specifically brought this information directly to Patu de Rosemond, Bellier-Beaumont, and Mézières Lépervanche.

 The role of Perrottet in transmitting this knowledge to the planters on Réunion island has often been disregarded for reasons that are as yet unclear to me.
-The thorough works of Volsy Focard [77,78] fail to mention his statement on this regard, despite referring to this very same letter when discussing the matter of Perrottet’s influence on introducing Vanilla cultivation to Réunion.
-Delteil originally credits Perrottet as having transmitted the procedure of Neumann to Rosemond, Beaumont and Lépervanche during his trip to Réunion in 1839 [61], but in a later publication this information is omitted [22].
-A few authors, such as Aimar [79], do credit Perrottet as having brought the information regarding Neumann’s experiments to the island.
-He certainly had the means, motive and opportunity for doing so.
+The thorough works of Volsy Focard [77,78] fail to mention his statement on this issue, despite referring to this very same letter when discussing the matter of Perrottet’s influence on introducing Vanilla cultivation to Réunion.
+Delteil originally credits Perrottet as having transmitted the procedure of Neumann to Rosemond, Beaumont, and Lépervanche during his trip to Réunion in 1839 [61], but in a later publication, this information is omitted [22].
+A few authors, such as Aimar [79], do credit Perrottet for having brought the information regarding Neumann’s experiments to the island.
+He certainly had the means, motive, and opportunity to do so.
 After being commissioned in France, Perrottet visited Réunion in 1839, a year after the publication of Neumann’s successful artificial pollination of Vanilla in Paris.
 His main duty was to introduce crops and spread agricultural technology in the French colonies.
-During his four-month stay in Réunion we know that he extensively visited farms across the island.
-We also know he was well connected, being closely involved with the Comité D’Agriculture, which among its senior members included his close friend of Jean Michel Claude Richard, and listed among its most active members Mézières Lépervanche.
+During his four-month stay in Réunion, we know that he extensively visited farms across the island.
+We also know he was well connected, being closely involved with the Comité D’Agriculture, which among its senior members included his close friend Jean Michel Claude Richard, and listed among its most active members Mézières Lépervanche.
 We know for a fact that Neumann [63] was aware of Perrottet’s hand in disseminating Vanilla plants, and there is no reason to doubt Perrottet would have become aware of Neumann’s work as well.